mccombs/vtech2/content/blog/what-do-you-mean-atomically.md

 ---
-title: "What Do You Mean Atomically"
+title: "What Do You Mean Atomically?"
 type: "post"
 date: 2021-03-24T07:09:25-05:00
 subtitle: "Know your filesystem"